 Streams of Freedom exists to help wounded, tormented and spiritually oppressed people find freedom, hope and restoration through the power of Jesus Christ.
 A Streams of Freedom prayer session is a combination of inner healing, spiritual warfare and replacing the lies of the enemy with the truth of Jesus Christ.

 If you've visited our McKinley Campus, you may have noticed the wall of photos near the Prayer Room outside the Worship Center.
-It's a place to pray for those currently deployed as well as for their families.
-We'd encourage you to pause and pray the next time you pass by this wall.
+It's a place to pray for those currently deployed and veterans as well as for their families.
+We'd encourage you to pause and pray the next time you pass by this wall or pray with us in person the first Monday of every month at 7:00pm.
+During this time we also pray for law enforcement and first responders.
+Thank you for keeping those that keep us safe in your prayers.